lafittemehdy/linesort/README.md

 [![CI](https://github.com/lafittemehdy/linesort/actions/workflows/ci.yml/badge.svg)](https://github.com/lafittemehdy/linesort/actions/workflows/ci.yml)

 Get your lines straight.
 Alphabetically, of course.
+One quick hit to sort multiple lines or elements within a single line.

 ## Usage

-Select your lines, then hit it:
+-   **Multi-line:** Select a block of text to sort each line alphabetically.
+-   **Inline:** Place your cursor on a line (or select part of it) to sort elements within that line.

+Trigger the command via:
 -   `Ctrl+Alt+S` (or `Cmd+Alt+S` on Mac)
-- Right-click → "Alphabetize Selected Lines"
+-   Right-click → "Alphabetize Lines or Inline Elements"
-- Command Palette → "Alphabetize Selected Lines"
+-   Command Palette → "Alphabetize Lines or Inline Elements"

-One quick hit and your lines are perfectly organized.

-## Details
+## Features

-Sorts in ASCII order (case-sensitive):
+### Multi-line Sorting

+Sorts selected lines in case-sensitive ASCII order.
+Special characters, numbers, and uppercase letters come before lowercase letters.

 ```
 Before:          After:
 zebra            !exclaim